-Which do you prefer, working on a really cool competitive product or having a healthy work/life balance?
-Most people think those two things are usually mutually exclusive, but I’ve worked on many cool products all-the-while maintaining a good healthy balance…because I was intentional about how I managed my time.
+Most people think that you can either work on a competitive product or have work:life balance, but two things don’t have to be mutually exclusive.
+I’ve worked on many cool products all-the-while maintaining a good healthy balance, because I was intentional about how I managed my time.
 Some people think you have to work non-stop for long periods of time, but that doesn’t work these days.
 Maybe it did the early days, but (I think) we are much smarter about how software is built and can achieve much better results with a healthy self-directed team.

-Do the values of the team align with my values?
+Do your personal values align with the values of the team?
 This can be a hard one to get a straight answer on while interviewing, but you can ask smart questions that lead you to the answer.
 Of course they will tell you they are all about balance when you are interviewing.
 But what happens when it’s crunch time?
 Does everyone freak out or do they have a solid leader that keep things together so everyone doesn’t burn out?